AstralBearStudios/welkin-standard/welkin-standard.typ

 === Atoms
 - Strings are words with delimiters: $d_1".w."d_2,$ where $d_1 subset.not w$ and $d_2 subset.not w.$
 - Identifiers are strings without white space.
-- Numbers are a subset of strings with an injective function $q: "NUMBER" -> QQ.$
+- Numbers are a subset of strings with an injective function $q: "NUMBER" -> Q.$
+  - Q is set of strings formed by scientific notation.

 === Grammar
 - LALR
+  - Not ambiguous
 - Welkin Grammar:

 == Semantics